riatlabs/cdc-badge/README.md

 - [SAO](https://badge.team/docs/standards/sao/) ~~Shitty~~ Standardized Add-On
   port to connect small PCBs with blinky LEDs, speakers, and other bling.
 - [Grove](https://wiki.seeedstudio.com/Grove_System) compatible connector to
   interface with any Grove sensor or network module.
+Has selectable output voltage (3.3 V or 5 V).

 We already designed an [HAT with the Sipeed M1](https://github.com/riatlabs/sipeed-m1-hat) for more demanding applications.
 It is based on the [Kendryte K210 SoC](https://www.kendryte.com/en/proDetail/210)